Redislabs-Solution-Architects/redis-connect/README.md

 # Contribution
 * Clone , change , test and commit
 * If you find any improvement e.g better language idioms, better way to do things , please change and commit
 * If you have tested with a new version of the library, just test, update the readme and commit

 # When Adding new Library
 * When writing README.md assume user can follow instructions but is not familiar with the language or eco system.
-[Template](README_lib_template.md) is availble
+[Template](README_lib_template.md) is available
 * Use minimal dependencies.
 * For  consistency follow the pattern of other samples
 * Prefer simplicity over advanced language features
 * Single file should execute, have minimal code and, you should be able to share the single file as an example.
 * Prefer copy/paste over reuse of code across sample files
 * Use connection pooling where the client library supports it.
 As this is the most common scenario for a production examples
 * TLS samples are only tested with RS
 * For TLS do the sample for 2-way SSL.
 If verification hook e.g `verifyhostname` is available provide empty implementation(**discuss**)

 # TODO
 * Verify certificates or review to provide protection for [MITM](https://www.cs.utexas.edu/~shmat/shmat_ccs12.pdf)
 * Example blocking operation if supported
 * Pub/Sub
 * Add Spring boot sample